xtreamwayz/html-form-validator/README.md

 ## Examples

-Examples can be found in the [wiki](https://github.com/xtreamwayz/html-form-validator/wiki) and [test/Fixtures](https://github.com/xtreamwayz/html-form-validator/tree/master/test/Fixtures) dir.
+More examples can be found in the [wiki](https://github.com/xtreamwayz/html-form-validator/wiki) and [test/Fixtures](https://github.com/xtreamwayz/html-form-validator/tree/master/test/Fixtures) dir.

 ```php